anas-cherni/CTF-writeups/Imaginary CTF 2022/README.md

 Remember that we are allowed to use 2,8,9 (they re not converted back to letters) so we can automate the attack by:
 - Building whatever Js code char by char with String.fromCharCode() and using only [2,8,9].
 - Crafting the payload in the URL
-- Receiving back the response from the Server.
+- Receiving back the response from the Server.<br>
 **Kudos to my Team mate M0NGI** that came up with the idea!
 Python code is attached in the repo.
 ```